 Laura grew up in central Italy, where she received her B.A, from University of Bologna, in Sociology of Culture.
 She worked in a homeless shelter for three years.
 She eventually burnt out and moved to New York to pursue her M.A. in Gender and Women' s Studies.

 She then continued her studies in Immigration and Urban Sociology and completed her Ph.D. in Visual and Post-colonial Studies at University of Naples in 2007.

-She taught at University of Padua Italy, a new curriculum on Gender and Political Participation, and in the U.S. at New York University and City University of New York.
-She recently joined the the San Francisco Art Institute, and recently as visiting professor in China at Xiamen University.
+She taught at University of Padua Italy, a new curriculum on Gender and Political Participation, and at the New York University, the San Francisco Art Institute, and recently as visiting professor in China at Xiamen University.

 produced two documentaries on Gender and Resistance, and worked with a photographer to the related photo shows.

 -R-esistenze, interviews with anti-fascist women in Italy.See: http://www.newmedialab.cuny.edu/laura/resistances-existences.htm

 - Postcoloniality, migration and diasporas

 - gendered forms of transmission of knowledge